 Security Clearance Reciprocity

 In addition to serving as a tool to help assess reciprocity performance within the government, this website's purpose is to educate cleared individuals and to promote policies and conditions governing reciprocal acceptance of existing security clearances.
-This site is intended to assist the DNI, as the SecEA, in exercising the responsibility to address security clearance reciprocity issues, as well as provide cleared individuals the opportunity to raise reciprocity concerns through the web-based form.

 If you possess a current security clearance granted by a US Government Agency, and you are being considered for another position that requires the same or lower government security clearance, then review this website to learn if your security clearance is eligible for reciprocal acceptance by the gaining agency.